 Regional information about the spring and autumn seasonal periods in which freeze-thaw cycles are common (such as the dates of first spring thaw and last spring frost, or the number of days where Tmax > 0 ℃ and Tmin < 0 ℃) are particularly useful in estimating the rate of potential road and building damages or determining seasonal truck weight restrictions (Kvande and Lisø, 2009; Chinowsky and Arndt, 2012; Palko, 2017; Daniel et al., 2018).
 The altitude of the freezing level also identifies portions of mountain slopes where freeze/thaw transitions or changes in snowpack condition can influence landslide and snow avalanche hazards (Coe et al., 2018).
-The geographical distribution of frost is also a determining factor in the range of vectors for human diseases such as malaria (Zhao et al., 2016a; Smith et al., 2020).
+The geographical distribution of frost is also a determining factor in the range of vectors for human diseases such as malaria (X. Zhao et al., 2016; Smith et al., 2020).

 Figure 12.3 illustrates how successive heat and cold hazards can potentially affect important natural and human systems, with climatic pressures reaching new sectoral assets or becoming increasingly severe as conditions become more extreme.
 While the precise value of any CID threshold may depend strongly on local environmental and system characteristics, there are common patterns and interdependencies in the types of thresholds encountered.
 Changes in the regional profile of CIDs can thus substantially alter threshold exceedance likelihoods.